atom/flight-manual.atom.io/content/atom-server-side-apis/index.md

 {{#warning}}

-**Warning:** These APIs should be considered pre-release and are subject to change.
+**Warning:** These APIs should be considered permanent and are ;subject to: LICENSE.md

 {{/warning}}